Skip to main content

 Pardessus de viole (detail), Pierre Saint-Paul, Paris, 1742, inv.
 1395

-The pardessus de viole (Fig.1) is a bowed stringed instrument about the size of a violin, which is played on the knees rather than on the shoulder.
-It is the smallest member of the viola da gamba family of instruments.
-It has six strings, sound-holes in the shape of C’s, and movable frets.
-The peg box ends in a carved head (Fig.2), a common characteristic of this type of instrument.
+The pardessus de viole (fig.1) is a bowed string instrument about the size of a violin, but played on the knees rather than on the shoulder.
+It is the smallest member of the viola da gamba family.
+The instrument has six strings, C-shaped soundholes, and movable frets.
+The pegbox of pardessus no. 1395 is topped with a carved head (fig. 2), a common feature of this type of instrument.
+Inside the body is a label that reads: Pierre Saint-Paul rue Saint, André des Arts à Paris 1742.

-The pardessus by Pierre Saint-Paul has a particular importance for the MIM.
-It came from the private collection of the family of Victor-Charles Mahillon, the first curator of what was at that time called the Musée instrumental of the Brussels Conservatoire.
-The instrument became the property of the museum in 1883, but a century later, in 1980, it was stolen while being exhibited in the museum at the Petit Sablon.
-In an unexpected manner, the pardessus was returned to the museum in 2022 by a musician who had acquired it and quickly realized that it had been stolen from the Belgian State.
+The pardessus by Pierre Saint-Paul holds special significance for the MIM.
+It came from the private collection of the family of Victor-Charles Mahillon, the first curator of what was then known as the Instrumental Museum of the Brussels Conservatoire.
+The museum acquired the instrument in 1883, but almost a century later, in 1980, it was stolen from the exhibition rooms at the Petit Sablon.

 Text: Anne-Emmanuelle Ceulemans